Randomly distribute a collection of coins to your group, one per person.

 Narrow Your Focus: Adopting any variation, direct all sharing to be framed with a particular focus, eg what happened at school in that year, or share something that surprised you that year, etc.

 Year Of The Coin Line-Up: Holding one coin in their hand, ask your group to form one straight line according to the chronological sequence of the year of manufacture.
-Employed as a group initiative, challenge your group to complete this task without any forms of verbal communication nor showing their coin to any other person.
+Employed as a group initiative, challenge your group to complete this task without any forms of verbal communication or showing their coin to any other person.

 Coin Change-Up: Ask your group to randomly re-distribute all of their coins, so everyone ends up holding a different and unknown value coin (instruct your group to not look at the coins as they are being passed.)
 When ready, say “GO” and challenge your group to quickly re-assemble in one straight line according to the year of the coins.
-Repeat several times in the interests of continuous improvement.
+Repeat several times in the interest of continuous improvement.
 Take a look at Change Up for more details.

 Open the Virtual Adaptation tab to learn how to present this activity online.